-- Preventing the loss of the protein matrix part of the bone
+- Prevent the loss of the protein matrix part of the bone

 - Ensuring that the bone has all the proper nutrients it needs to repair and replace damaged bones

 Calcium is essential and helpful for the bone but it isn’t the only answer.
 It is the optimal absorption of the nutrient that is important.
 Calcium needs magnesium and vitamin D to form new bone.
-Without vitamin D, you might as well don’t bother taking any calcium!
+Without these two components, calcium is rendered almost useless in the body!

-Other essential nutrients for fighting osteoporosis include folate/folic acid, vitamin B6 and B12, vitamin C and K, manganese, boron, silicon and zinc.
+Other essential nutrients for fighting osteoporosis include folate, vitamin B6 and B12, vitamin C and K, manganese, boron, silicon and zinc.

 Avoid diets high in salt, refined sugar, protein and processed foods, as they cause calcium removal from bones and increase calcium loss in the urine.
 Carbonated beverages have very high phosphate (phosphorus) content with low calcium, causing calcium to be extracted from the bone.

-Avoid alcohol and caffeine as they increase your risk of osteoporosis threefold.
+Avoid alcohol and caffeine as they increase your risk of osteoporosis by manifold.
 Animal fats (lard) prevent you from absorbing calcium normally as the fats bind the calcium, preventing absorption.

-Avoid or consume in moderation, foods that are high in inorganic oxalic acid.
+Avoid or consume in moderation, foods that are high in inorganic oxalates.
 Meat and dairy products are not the best sources of your protein.
 Get most of your protein requirement from eggs and dairy source such as low-fat cottage cheese, yogurt.
 Quinoa, millet and avocado are also excellent source of high quality plant protein.

 Milk has often been thought to provide calcium for the bones.
 I’m sorry to say that that is grossly wrong.